mlr-org/mlr3fda/README.md

 This can be combined with a `Learner` into a complete `Graph`.
 We have to set `drop = TRUE` so that the original functional features are removed from the task.
-Note that this is also the defautl behaviour but we here do it explicitly for clarity’s sake.
+Note that this is also the default behaviour but we here do it explicitly for clarity’s sake.

 ``` r